 While each fund has different requirements, all applicants are required to:

-Be a for-profit business and have a business license
+Be a for-profit business with a business license and business bank account

 Be headquartered in Los Alamos, Mora, Rio Arriba, Sandoval, San Miguel, Santa Fe or Taos County

 The application process for each fund opens once a year.
 Click on the fund name below to see the when the application process opens, when applications are due, and learn more about the fund.
 RDC staff is available to help with the application process every step of the way.
 Please contact email@example.com with questions or to learn more.
 The RDC also be hosts a series of funding information workshops throughout the region during the year.

 Sign up for our newsletter to learn more.

 Grants are available to small businesses in the seven-county RDC service area.

 TEAM/ MANUFACTURING FUND